vr-oj/PRIM-QtApp/README.md

 `plugins/Auto_Run/` folder.
 When you open a PRIM `.tif`, the macro checks for a sibling `*_overlays.zip` and loads it automatically into the ROI Manager so you can toggle or edit the labels.

+For metadata overlays, copy `fiji_macros/PRIM_auto_overlay_pressure.ijm` into the same folder.
+Any TIFF saved with `Pressure=...` in the ImageDescription tag will be opened with text labels automatically added to each frame.

 ---